Charging Customers PST in British Columbia

 Most products subject to PST are taxed at a rate of 7% but certain items will be subject to the PST at a different rate.
 Examples include:

 - Vehicles range from 7% – 10% or 12% depending on the type of vehicle

 - Liquor is at 10%

 These exemptions and rules may apply to your business in a combination.
-For example, as a landscaper, you would have to charge PST on tangible products that you sell, but any work that you perform to anything that is attached to a real property, such as a house, is exempt from PST.
-Another example is a photographer.
-Any photography sessions with the pictures e-mailed are PST exempt but once tangible media is introduced, then PST must be charged on the tangible media such as printed pictures or CDs.
+For example, as a landscaper, you would have to charge PST on tangible products that you sell, but any work that you perform to anything that is attached to real property, such as a house, is exempt from PST.
+Another example is photography.
+Any photography sessions with the pictures e-mailed are PST exempt but once tangible media is introduced, then PST must be charged on tangible media such as printed pictures or CDs.

 There are also various programs that are unique to the PST regime and target specific goods or services with an additional tax.
 Examples include: